Minimum loop gain constraint for control system tuning

 TuningGoal.MinLoopGain object to enforce

 a minimum loop gain in a particular frequency band.
-Use this requirement
+Use this tuning

 When you tune a control system, the minimum gain profile is converted to a minimum gain constraint on the inverse of the sensitivity function, inv(S) = (I + L).

 The following figure shows a typical specified minimum gain profile (dashed line) and a resulting tuned loop gain, L (blue line).
-The green region represents gain profile values that are forbidden by this requirement.
+The shaded region represents gain profile values that are forbidden by this tuning goal.
 The figure shows that when L is much larger than 1, imposing a minimum gain on inv(S) is a good proxy for a minimum open-loop gain.

 only low-gain or high-gain constraints in certain frequency bands.